5T33Z0/OC-Little-Translated/Content/15_RAM/README.md

 4. Enable `CustomMemory` (disabling it ignores the whole `Memory` section)
 5. Enter the relevant data you gathered earlier and ensure it follows OpenCore's standards: ![CstmMem](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/b40dd4e2-aca6-454f-86bd-75ab8faf78c6)
 6. Save your config and reboot

+> [!CAUTION]
+>
+> If you plan to share your OpenCore Config/EFI Folder online with other users, you should delete these entries since they will cause issues on on other systems if they don't use RAM with the same specs!

 ## Verify
 - Run System Profiler